Kings vs. Lakers Prediction & Picks - November 15

 - Computer Predicted Total: 227.4

-- The Kings have a 5-4-0 ATS record this season compared to the 4-7-0 mark of the Lakers.
+- The Lakers have covered less often than the Kings this year, tallying an ATS record of 4-7-0, as opposed to the 5-4-0 record of the Kings.

-- Sacramento covers the spread when it is a 1.5-point favorite or more 42.9% of the time.
-That's less often than Los Angeles covers as an underdog of 1.5 or more (50%).

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.